 The making of this print was a complex task.
 Many transparent colours were layered over each other to build the image, creating long drying times.
 The artist described it as a once in a lifetime experience.

 Measurements: 67 x 87 cm image size approx

 Condition: The condition is reflected in the asking price.
 It has had several edge tear repairs (professionally repaired) to upper and lower edge and bottom right corner.
 Some occasional scratches to image which have been restored and light rippling of paper to margins. a couple of tiny edge nudges from storage.
-Surface is heavily inked as described below and print will need to be shipped flat, UK only.
+Surface is heavily inked as described below and has a slight craquelure effect and print will need to be shipped flat, UK only.
+Bottom right corner is now slightly torn and fragile.
 Despite these points the image is not affected from a viewing point of view

 £225 + Shipping